henspace/text2lesson-docs/docs/privacy.md

   This allows the application to share results using the sharing options provided by your device's operating system.
 The privacy of your data will depend upon the privacy policies of the option you select.

+# Sharing lessons

+_RapidQandA_ also provides you with the option to share lessons you create. _RapidQandA_ doesn't include any personal information in the lessons.
+Obviously, if you include personal information in a lesson you create, that will be shared if you share the lesson.

+> <span style="font-size:2em;">⚠️</span> As a general rule, don't include personal information in your lessons.
+The only exception might be your name as the author of a lesson if you want to make clear your ownership of copyright.

 # Third party privacy policies